ashleycampion/IrisDataSetProject/README.md

 ## Statistical Classification of the Data

+As mentioned above, one of the reasons - if not *the* reasons - for the Iris dataset's continued popularity as an educational tool, is the fact that it was the dataset that Fisher worked with to develop <a href="#Linear Discriminate Analysis">Linear Discriminate Analysis</a> (LDA), which is a <a href="#statistical classification">statistical classification</a> technique.

 ### Linear Discriminant Analysis of the Dataset

 Linear discriminant analysis (LDA), normal discriminant analysis (NDA), or discriminant function analysis is a  a method used in statistics, pattern recognition, and machine learning to find a linear combination of features that characterizes, i.e. is capable of discriminating between, two or more classes of objects or events [3] (in the case of the Iris dataset we are looking to discriminate between the species).